 NOTE: Victims of domestic violence who do not meet the criteria for the VDV priority may apply for Public Housing through one of NYCHA’s non-emergency priorities.
 Homeless families and singles are no longer considered an emergency priority.
 Obtaining housing through a non-emergency priority may take several years.

 NYCHA Public Housing residents pay 30% of their income or their Public Assistance shelter allowance towards rent.
 If a family’s income rises above NYCHA's income limits during their tenancy, the household can stay in NYCHA housing but will pay the full NYCHA rent.
 However, the full rent will not exceed NYCHA’s ceiling rents, which are below-market rate levels.

 - Age: The head of household must be 18 or older to live in Public Housing

 - Income: Households must be receiving some source of income (i.e. employment, public assistance, or SSI) that does not exceed NYCHA’s income limits.

 - Priority Documentation: Applicants must meet one of NYCHA’s working or needs-based priorities.
 In order to receive priority certification as a victim of domestic violence (VDV), applicants must meet NYCHA’s VDV documentation criteria.
-(BREAKING NEWS: As of summer 2014 victims of domestic violence residing in HRA Domestic Violence Shelters for 45 days or more may obtain N1 priority using only their shelter or NoVA assessment if their shelter worker submits an application or upgrade request to HRA on their behalf.
-No additional documentation is required )
+(BREAKING NEWS: NYCHA has expanded its list of "single incident" offenses and updated procedures relating to victims of domestic violence residing in HRA DV shelters.
+Please refer to NYCHA's new guidelines here)

 local borough offices, requested by phone or online or (for those applicants who are not applying under domestic violence priority and therefore do not need to attach supporting documentation) applications may be completed online.
 For instructions on how to obtain a NYCHA Public Housing application and for a link to the online application, visit NYCHA's website.